shoaibshah110/CKA/README.md

 - Build solid understanding of Kubernetes fundamentals
 - Create quick-reference notes for the CKA exam
-- Practise using `kubectl` and writing YAML
+- Practice using `kubectl` and writing YAML
 - Develop confidence in cluster operations and troubleshooting

 ---